 It is important to recognize the signs of mold growth so that it can be addressed quickly and effectively.

 Visible Spots or Discoloration on Walls and Ceilings

-One of the most common signs of mold growth in the home is visible spots or discoloration on walls and ceilings.
+One of the home's most common signs of mold growth is visible spots or discoloration on walls and ceilings.
 These spots may appear as black, green, yellow, white, or gray patches that are often fuzzy or slimy in texture.
-They may also have an unpleasant musty odor associated with them and this leads is to our next section.
+They may also have an unpleasant, musty odor, leading to our next section.